 The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent the collection of blood or fluid within the space under the skin.
 Drains are rarely inserted to help draw out excess fluid or blood in cases where a large amount of fat is harvested.

 Patients should see most of the swelling and bruising at the donor site resolve after about 2 to 3 weeks.
 The doctor may prescribe antibiotics to guard against infection.
 The American Society of Plastic Surgeons offers additional information about liposuction recovery on its site.

 Visibly apparent bruising and swelling in the face will typically resolve within 2 weeks following a fat transfer procedure.
 By the second week, most patients can get back out in public with a little makeup to camouflage any residual swelling or bruising.

 Patients may notice that a small amount of swelling lasts for several weeks.
-During this time, it’s important to be patient with the recovery process as the swelling gradually resolves.
+During this time, it’s important to be patient with the recovery process as the swelling gradually resolves, as you can see in our patients’ before and after pictures.
 If you combine fat transfer to the face as part of a facelift procedure, your recovery may be longer

-For more information about autologous fat grafting and how it can complement a full face lift, Nashville facial plastic surgeon Dr. Michael Boggess is happy to consult with you.
+For more information about autologous fat grafting and how it can complement a full facelift, Dr. Michael Boggess is happy to consult with you.
 You can use our online form to request a consultation or call us at (615) 942-8016.